 What does organic really mean?

-But you can educate yourself as a consumer to ensure you aren’t hoodwinked and here are some suggestions to look out for:
+Educate yourself as a consumer to ensure you aren’t hoodwinked and here are some suggestions on what to look out for:

-- If using ‘organic’ as a guideline for buying a product, check for certification – only products certified by a registered authority can be labelled ‘certified organic’.
+- If your intention is to choose a product that is organically- grown, check for official certification – only products certified by a registered authority can be labelled ‘certified organic’.

-- If using your own intuition and logic (which we highly recommend!), then make sure you look at whether the product has been produced using GMOs (genetically modified organisms); whether you can pronounce the ingredient list AND how many ingredients the product itself contains (as a guideline, if you cannot pronounce something and the list is longer than about 6 or 7 ingredients, then think twice about purchasing).
+- If using your own intuition and logic (which we highly recommend!), then make sure you look at whether the product has been produced using GMOs (genetically modified organisms); whether you can pronounce the ingredient list AND how many ingredients the product itself contains (as a guideline, if you cannot pronounce something and the ingredient list is longer than about 6 or 7 ingredients, then put it back on the shelf!).

-- Get in touch with the manufacturer and ask them!
-This is the best kind of social pressure as it shows a company that not all consumers are blindly accepting whatever they see marketed.
+- Get in touch with the manufacturer and ask them.
+This is the best kind of market pressure as it shows a company that not all consumers are blindly accepting whatever they see marketed.

 - Check for country of origin and do some quick research into what this means for the product you are considering.
 Don’t allow politics to sway you here – focus on agricultural practices and regulation.

-- Be wary of products that state ‘contains certified organic ingredients’ – this can sometimes be a ‘sweetener’ thrown in by a company to offset some truly nasty ingredients.
-In fact, this warning could be applied to any product and any type of marketing deception – e.g. a toxic laundry liquid with pure essential oils added so it is marketed as ‘natural’ or a sugary breakfast cereal fortified with synthetic supplements to offer your daily intake of ‘X’ vitamin.
-You hopefully get the picture.
+- Be wary of products that state ‘contains certified organic ingredients’ – this can sometimes just be a ‘sweetener’ thrown in by a company to offset some truly nasty ingredients.
+In fact, this warning could be applied to any product and any type of marketing deception – e.g. a toxic laundry liquid might have pure essential oils added so it can be marketed as ‘natural’ or a sugary breakfast cereal can be fortified with synthetic supplements so it can claim to offer your daily intake of ‘X’ vitamin.

-Choosing products that are organic, certified organic, non-GMO, chemical-free and ethically produced (i.e. avoiding slavery practices, cruelty to animals and damage to the Earth) is rewarding for yourself and for our planet.
-Show your body and the Earth the respect they both deserve, and become a more conscious shopper – that way you will avoid being a victim of pretty labels and flashy language!
+Choosing products that are organically-grown, certified organic, non-GMO, chemical-free and ethically produced (i.e. avoiding slavery practices, cruelty to animals and damage to the Earth) is rewarding for yourself and for our planet – a truly win-win scenario we should all aim for.
+Show your body and the Earth the respect they both deserve, and become a more conscious shopper – that way you will avoid being a victim of pretty labels and flashy language.